76P/West–Kohoutek–Ikemura: Orbit

 Further calculations by Brian G. Marsden determined the comet's elliptical orbit and revealed that it had passed only 0.012 AU from Jupiter on 22 March 1972.
 This close approach had reduced its orbital frequency from some 30 years to the current 6.48 years and its perihelion distance from 4.78 AU to 1.60 AU.

 Physical characteristics

-Its nucleus is estimated to have an effective radius of 0.31 ± 0.01 kilometers and its rotational period is estimated to be 6.6±1.0 hours.
+Its nucleus is estimated to have an effective radius of 0.31 ± 0.01 km and its rotational period is estimated to be 6.6±1.0 hours.